 Understanding and calculating the gaining ratio helps ensure that continuing partners receive a fair adjustment of shares after a partner’s exit from the partnership.

-When does One need to calculate the Gaining Ratio?
+When does one need to calculate the Gaining Ratio?

 Calculating the gaining ratio is essential when there are changes in a partnership structure that impact the distribution of profit, assets, and liabilities.
 Below are situations where the gaining ratio becomes a necessity: